 In other cases, use https://deb.nodesource.com.

-This should have created and enabled virtualenv Python environment.
+As a prerequisite, follow Create a Buildbot Python Environment.
+With that, you should have created and enabled a virtualenv Python environment.

 Then the actual frontend code will be built with artifacts stored in the source directory, e.g.

 Finally, the built python packages will be installed to virtualenv environment as

 This means that the webserver will load resources from